The first piano lesson of the year is a great time to do something different with your students.

 Hey Presto: they are improvising!

 What does it sound like?
 Does it give more separation from the chords?
-What do the prefer?
+What do they prefer?

-Make sure your encouraging them to listen by asking them questions like this.
+Make sure you’re encouraging them to listen by asking them questions like this.

 Putting it Together

 Now that the student can play the chord progression and play the improvisation, it’s time to put a mini ensemble together with you, the backing track and your student.